 - Serve warm or cold as an appetiser or a side dish.

-- The egplant is rich in protein and together with eggs, Feta cheese and aged goat cheese this Quiche offers 10g of protein per portion while giving less than 2g of net carbs!
-If you are on a run, it can replace a healthy breakfast on the next day.
+- The eggplant is rich in protein and together with eggs, Feta cheese and aged goat cheese, this Quiche offers 10g of protein per portion while giving less than 2g of net carbs!
+If you are on a run, it can replace a healthy breakfast the next day.